 You can’t really go through life without knowing how to hold a conversation.
 For basically everything you do, talking to people is essential.
 Getting a new job?
 You have to hold a conversation.
 Trying to meet someone new to date?
 You have to be able to talk in an engaging way.

 Really, knowing how to keep the conversation going is extremely important.
 But there are plenty of us out here who just can’t.
 It’s hard.
 We don’t know what to say and keeping someone engaged long enough to get to know us is nearly impossible.

-Although some people are just born with a talent for talking – like salesmen – others have to work really hard at it.
-It’s a skill and not just something that naturally comes to everyone.
+Although some people are just born with a talent for talking, others have to work really hard at it.
+It’s a skill and not just something that comes naturally to everyone.

 No matter your reason for wanting to learn how to hold a conversation, the work will be the same.
 Depending on where you start, you’ll have to work a while in order to get it right.
 Here are our best tips for holding a conversation.